rijusougata13/StrangerChat/README.md

 - go to frontend directory and run ```yarn install``` and ```yarn start``` to start the frontend service at localhost:3000

 ## Tech stack
-- React as frontend library
+- React as a frontend library
 - Express for backend